-Self-harm can take lots of physical forms, including cutting, burning, bruising, scratching, hair-pulling, poisoning and overdosing.
+Self-harm can take lots of physical forms, including cutting, burning, bruising, scratching, hair- pulling, poisoning and overdosing.

 There are many reasons why children and young people try to hurt themselves.
 And once they start, it can become a compulsion.
-That's why it's so important tospot it as soon as possible and do everything you can to help.
+That is why it is so important to spot it as soon as possible and do everything you can to help.

-Self-harm isn't usually a suicide attempt or a cry for attention.
-Instead, it's often a way for young people to release overwhelming emotions.
-It's a way of coping.
+Self-harm is not usually a suicide attempt or a cry for attention.
+Instead, it is often a way for young people to release overwhelming emotions.
+It is a way of coping.
 So, whatever the reason, it should be taken seriously.
-The NSPCC provide more guidance on this area.
+The NSPCC provides more guidance on this area.
+Understanding Child Self-Harm & Keep Them Safe | NSPCC